The SGI-Pardi President's Distinguished Scientist Award

 The Rogerio A. Lobo Award

 This award was established in 2007 to recognize the most outstanding contribution to Reproductive Sciences by a member of the Society for Gynecologic Investigation.
 The award is named in honor of Dr. Lobo, a former President of the society and former Editor in Chief of the Journal of the Society for Gynecologic Investigation (JSGI) which is now Reproductive Sciences.
-The first recipients of this award were: Michael G. Ross and Omid Khorram (2008); Joan S. Hunt (2009); Carolyn Y. Muller (2010); Linda C. Giudice (2011); this year's award recipient is Nasser Chegini.
+The first recipients of this award were: Michael G. Ross and Omid Khorram (2008); Joan S. Hunt (2009); Carolyn Y. Muller (2010); Linda C. Giudice (2011); Nasser Chegini (2012); this year's award recipient is Kelle Moley.

 The Pfizer President's Presenter's Award

 The Giorgio Pardi Foundation President's Presenter's Awards: The Giorgio Pardi Foundation (FGP) President’s Presenter’s Awards will give a check in the amount of $3,000 to the winner of the SGI-Pardi Distinguished Scientist Award.
 Additionally, the Giorgio Pardi Foundation will recognize the four best abstracts for oral presentation in the President's New Investigator Plenary Session presented by junior researchers still in training.
 The scope of the awards is to recognize their effort and to support further research.
 The Giorgio Pardi Foundation has generously funded all of the awards.
 A committee will select the four presentations.
 Each awardee will receive a certificate and a check for $1,500.
-Finally, The Giorgio Pardi Foundation will give 5 "Giorgio Pardi Travel Awards" for $1,000 each to 5 young, worthy investigators from Italian Universities to assist them with travel to the 2013 SGI Annual Meeting in Orlando, Florida.
-To receive the awards, all 10-award winners will have to send their curriculum vitae and a photo, which will be published on the Giorgio Pardi Foundation website and, they need to be registered on the free network FGPRICERCA website of the Giorgio Pardi Foundation: www.fgpricerca.net.
+Finally, The Giorgio Pardi Foundation will give 5 "Giorgio Pardi Travel Awards" for $600.00 each to 5 young, worthy investigators from Italian Universities to assist them with travel to the 2014 SGI Annual Meeting in Florence, Italy.
+To receive the awards, all 10-award winners will have to send their curriculum vitae and a photo to the SGI office in Annapolis, Maryland prior to the meeting.
+This information will be published on the Giorgio Pardi Foundation website and, they need to be registered on the free network FGPRICERCA website of the Giorgio Pardi Foundation: www.fgpricerca.net.

 For more information about the Fondazione Giorgio Pardi Please visit their website: http://www.fondazionegiorgiopardi.it/en/